 The new ferry was fast, smooth and comfortable and the local Manx ales travelled well enough to keep us occupied and excitable when we were invited by the ship’s master to the bridge for the first view of the Island.

-When we disembarked we did a press team photoshoot with my new Citroen CX company car, driven from the car deck of the ferry, included.
+When we disembarked, we did a press team photoshoot with my new Citroen CX company car, driven from the ferry’s car deck.
 It was the first of those models to be seen on the island.
-I thought it would be helpful in side trips to distant attractions – especially as there are no speed limits on island roads.
+I thought it would be helpful on side trips to distant attractions, especially as there are no speed limits on island roads.

 Free drinks for gamblers

-Our party was booked into the Palace Hotel & Casino on the promenade of the island capital, Douglas, where everyone was given a bay view room in the newest part of the hotel and invited for welcome drinks with officials and to sample local cuisine at the restaurant.
+Our party was booked into the Palace Hotel & Casino on the promenade of the island capital, Douglas.
+Everyone was given a bay-view room in the newest part of the hotel and invited for welcome drinks with officials and to sample local cuisine in the restaurant.

-The heart of Manx social life is the infamous Round Bar at the Casino and that’s where we assembled for our first look at something different – Britain’s only public casino.
+The heart of Island social life is the infamous Round Bar at the Casino, and that’s where we assembled for our first look at something different – Britain’s only public casino.
 It’s not Monte Carlo, but there are gaming tables, one-armed bandits, and free drinks for gamblers who can stay until 3am or whenever they have lost all their cash – whichever comes sooner.

 Protected from the wrath of fairies

-The Manx are a different people and harbour superstitions about fairies, giants and certain animals.
-A few miles south of Douglas, our guide on the coach PA warned the passengers about the wrath of the fairies who live at Fairy Bridge that’s “coming up in a few minutes”.
+The Manx are a different people and harbour superstitions about fairies, giants and certain wildlife.
+A few miles south of Douglas, our guide on the coach PA warned the passengers about the mischief and wrath of the fairies who live at Fairy Bridge that’s “coming up in a few minutes”.
+Automated “Fairy” warnings are fitted to the Island’s buses.
 It is the custom that every Manx person adheres to, which is that they should greet the fairies as they cross the bridge, and if they don’t, something untoward will happen to them.

-The press party were encouraged to practise “Good morning little people” as the coach crawled slowly across the tree-lined haunt of the fairies.
-An onboard film crew recorded the muted response and then demanded a more robust communal greeting.
-The coach went back and forth several more times before the sound recordist was happy, antics that presumably had the watching little people in raptures.
+The press party was encouraged to practise “Good morning, little people” as the coach crawled slowly across the fairies’ tree-lined haunt.
+An onboard film crew recorded the muted response and demanded a more robust communal greeting.
+The coach went back and forth several times before the sound recordist was happy, antics that presumably had the watching little people in raptures.

-We pressed on and toured Castletown Brewery and the 12th-century Castle Rushen, which was the last Royalist stronghold to fall in the English Civil War.
+We toured Castletown Brewery and the 12th-century Castle Rushen, the last Royalist stronghold to fall in the English Civil War.
 It is said to be the best-preserved castle in Europe and big enough to get lost in – as happened to the guide presenter in this video tour.

-A large clock presented by Queen Elizabeth I in 1597 still keeps good time for the Castletown folk who are used to the fact it lacks a minute hand.
+A large clock presented by Queen Elizabeth I in 1597 still keeps good time for the Castletown folk who are used to the lack of a minute hand.
 Time passes slowly on the island, based on the old Manx saying “Traa-dy-Llooar, ” meaning “Time enough”.
 It makes the Spanish “Hasta manaña” look pretty damned quick.
 The national emblem displaying three legs and a castle clock with only one hand are notable differences on this island.

-So is an annual Viking invasion enactment that sees a fleet of longboats landing on Peel Beach to slug it out with staunch defenders.
+So is an annual Viking invasion reenactment that includes longboats landing on Peel Beach to slug it out with staunch Celtic defenders.
 The Vikings always win, but then they must lay on a boozy feast in their nearby Longhouse.
 It would test the stamina of Fleet Street’s finest drinkers.

-By now, there was also something different about our fairy-sceptical reporter as we returned to the coach.
-Since leaving Liverpool Pierhead, he had been wearing an expensive Astrakhan Nehru-style hat, and it had been on his head throughout the first morning.
-Now it was missing and he was very concerned.
+By the end of the press tour of the island, something had changed about our fairy-sceptical reporter.
+Since leaving Liverpool Pierhead, he had been wearing an expensive Astrakhan Nehru-style hat, which had been on his head throughout.
+Now, it was missing, and he was very concerned.

 Coming up in Ancestry Stories.